 National Pharmaceutical Law Firm Investigates Legal Action Against Biogen Idec and Elan, Makers of Tysabri

-Houston, TX — Blizzard & Nabers, LLC, one of the nation's leading pharmaceutical litigation firms, is investigating legal action against Biogen Idec and Elan, the makers of the dangerous drug Tysabri (natalizumab), a medication used to treat multiple sclerosis patients.
+Houston, TX — Blizzard Law, PLLC, one of the nation's leading pharmaceutical litigation firms, is investigating legal action against Biogen Idec and Elan, the makers of the dangerous drug Tysabri (natalizumab), a medication used to treat multiple sclerosis patients.

 On behalf of an Indiana-based client, the firm is investigating legal recourse for patients diagnosed with progressive multifocal leukoencephalopathy (PML) after taking Tysabri.